The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 - Sample workflow

-For links to all of our documentation and support tips on the Web Widget, see Web Widget resources.
+For links to all of our documentation and support tips on the Web Widget (Classic), see Web Widget (Classic) resources.

-The Web Widget is an extremely flexible tool for embedding customer service features in your website or Help Center, allowing your end-users to get help without leaving the page they’re on.
+Web Widget (Classic) is an extremely flexible tool for embedding customer service features in your website or help center, allowing your end users to get help without leaving the page they’re on.
 It’s also simple to configure and enable, so you can get up and running quickly.
-You can add different configurations of the widget to any page of your website, or create different widgets for multiple Help Center brands, which makes it the perfect medium for offering support options.
+You can add different configurations of the widget to any page of your website, or create different widgets for multiple help center brands, which makes it the perfect medium for offering support options.

 Your widget organizations options include: